JetBrains/kotlin/samples/workers/README.md

 with object provided, and stores stable pointer to result in future's data.
 Whenever future is being consumed, object is passed to the consumer's callback.

 This particular example starts several workers, and gives them some computational jobs.
 Then it continues execution, and waits on future objects encapsulating the computation results.
 Afterwards, worker execution termination is requested with the `requestTermination()` operation.

-To build use `./build.sh` or `./gradlew assemble`
+To build use `../gradlew assemble`.

-To run use `./build/exe/main/release/workers.kexe`
+To run use `../gradlew runProgram` or execute the program directly:

+    ./build/bin/workers/main/release/executable/workers.kexe